-Sellers write contingencies into counter offers more often in seller's markets than in buyer's markets.
+Sellers write contingencies into counteroffers more often in seller's markets than in buyer's markets.
 But it's not uncommon to see a seller ask a buyer for the right to find a replacement property before fully committing to the purchase agreement.

 Contingent on Seller Finding Replacement Home

-The problem with that, from a buyer's point of view, is such a clause could allow the seller to cancel the transaction at any time, even on the day it is scheduled to close.
-Few buyers would accept those terms if they knew what the clause meant.
+The problem with that—from a buyer's point of view—is that such a clause could allow the seller to cancel the transaction at any time.
+This could even happen on the day the home is scheduled to close.
+Few buyers would accept these terms if they knew what the clause meant in advance.

-Make it Clear the Contract is Contingent
+Make It Clear That the Contract Is Contingent

-State that the offer is contingent on the seller signing a purchase agreement to buy a replacement home.
-Sellers should receive a reasonable amount of time such as one to three weeks to find a new home.
+If an offer on a home is contingent on the seller signing a purchase agreement to buy a replacement home, that must be made clear.
+Sellers, for example, should receive a reasonable amount of time, such as one to three weeks, to find a new home.